charmplusplus/charm/doc/projections/manual.rst

 To rebuild Projections (optional) from the source:

 #.
-Make sure your PATH contains the JDK commands “java”, “javac”, and
+Make sure your PATH contains the JDK commands "java", "javac", and
-   “jar”, as well as the build tools “gradle” and “make”.
+   "jar", as well as the build tools "gradle" and "make".

 #.
-Make sure that your versions of java and javac are at least 1.5.
+Make sure that you are using Java 8 or later.
 Do
-   this by running “java -version” and “javac -version”.
-Also, make sure the environment variable JAVA_HOME is not pointing at an old version of java.
+   this by running "java -version" and "javac -version".

 #.
-From ``PROJECTIONS_LOCATION/``, type “make”.
+From ``PROJECTIONS_LOCATION/``, type "make".

 #.
 The following files are placed in ‘bin’: